HackX-IN/Cards/README.md

 ## Introduction

 This is a custom React Native component called `CreditCardList` that displays a list of credit card items with animated scrolling effects.
-Each credit card is presented with a random background color and can be scrolled independently using a Flatlist.
+Each credit card is presented  can be scrolled independently using a Map Method.
 This component can be easily integrated into your React Native applications.

 ## Clone this repo using